Melatonin Make You Feel Groggy? Try This Sleep Supplement Instead

 Some supplemental forms of the mineral magnesium can lead to a gentler wakeup than melatonin, Rountree explains*.
 That's because, "magnesium helps to calm down the central nervous system (CNS), which helps to prepare the brain to turn off and also to keep it functioning at a calmer level throughout the night,*" he says.

-That's why mindbodygreen chose the ingredient as the star player in our first sleep supplement, magnesium+.* The form of magnesium we chose, magnesium glycinate, is highly bioavailable (meaning your body is good at absorbing it) and can be taken right before bedtime.
+That's why mindbodygreen chose the ingredient as the star player in our first sleep supplement, sleep support+.* The form of magnesium we chose, magnesium glycinate, is highly bioavailable (meaning your body is good at absorbing it) and can be taken right before bedtime.
 And due to the way it interacts with the CNS, the mineral can help promote more restful nights and more alert mornings.* Unlike melatonin, it is also safe to take every night—though you should talk to your doctor before introducing any supplement to your routine.*

 The bottom line.